hrcraddock/plants/opiumpoppy/README.md

 	src="https://books.google.co.uk/books?id=aMkNAAAAQAAJ&newbks=0&dq=christabel&pg=PA55&output=embed">
 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/c/cd/Les_fleurs_animees_BHL15481312.jpg"
        label="'Pavot', illustration of a humanized poppy by J.J.
-Grandeville, 1847" description="Illustration of humanized poppy by J.J.
-Grandeville (1847)"
+Grandville, 1847" description="Illustration of humanized poppy by J.J.
+Grandville (1847)"
        license="public domain">

 Later in the century, opium continued to play a role both in the inspiration and content of literary works.
 "A novel written about an experiment with opium written under the influence of opium", Wilkie Collins’s *The Moonstone* (1868) centers on a mysterious theft unknowingly performed while sleepwalking under the influence of opium and Collins’s own opium addiction reflects that of his character Ezra Jennings.[^ref11]